-Your personal auto insurance policy will not cover any vehicles that are used in your business.
-This even includes your personal vehicle if you are using it for income-producing purposes.
+Your personal auto insurance policy will not cover any vehicles used in your business.
+That even includes your private car if you use it for income-producing purposes.
 If you use trucks, vans, or any other vehicles for your General Contracting business, you will need to purchase commercial auto insurance.
-This type of policy protects third-party vehicles and other types of property that are damaged as a result of an accident the driver of your commercial vehicles cause.
+This type of policy protects third-party vehicles and other types of property damage due to an accident caused by the driver of your commercial vehicles.

-For example: if an employee sideswipes another car while she is driving a work truck, your commercial auto insurance would help to cover the damages of the other vehicle and any bodily injury.
+For example, if an employee sideswipes another car while driving a work truck, your commercial auto insurance would help cover the damages to the other vehicle and any bodily injury.

-If you have any employees you will also need to carry workers’ compensation insurance.
-This is the law in almost every State.
+You will also need workers’ compensation insurance if you have any employees.
+That is the law in almost every State.
 This type of policy covers work-related injuries or illnesses that your employees may sustain.

 - Will pay for any related medical expenses.

-- It will also cover the wages he lost during recovery.
+- It will also cover the wages he lost during his recovery.

-- It can also help to pay for any training he might need for a new job if he is unable to return to work as a result of his work-related injuries.
+- It can also help pay for any training he might need for a new job if he cannot return to the same work due to his work-related injuries.

 - It can assist with legal defense fees, should the employee take legal action.

-- It will also prevent you be fined large amounts for failure to have Worker’s
+- It will also prevent you from being fined big amounts for failure to have Worker’s compensation.

-Inland marine insurance is coverage that covers your equipment while at the job site or in transit.
-For example, a General Contractors Insurance inland marine policy will cover theft of bulldozers, skid steers, generators and other equipment from a job site.
+For example, a General Contractors Insurance inland marine policy will cover the theft of bulldozers, skid steers, generators, and other equipment from a job site.
 Because General Contractors work at different job sites, inland marine coverage is essential.
-General Contractors businesses usually purchase inland marine insurance to cover their expensive and vital equipment.
+General Contractors’ businesses usually purchase inland marine insurance to cover their expensive and vital equipment.

-Many Cities will require you to obtain a bond before a permit or license will be issued.
-This is especially true when you are building a new structure or you have to do work in the right of way, such as connecting sewers to a City system.
+Many cities require you to obtain a bond before a permit or license is issued.
+That is especially true when you are building a new structure or you have to do work in the right of way, such as connecting sewers to a City system.

-General Contractors or Property owners may require that you obtain these bonds before you start a large project.
-These bonds guarantee that you perform the work as contracted If your credit is above 700 these are relatively easy to get for jobs under $400,000.
+General Contractors or Property owners may require you to obtain these bonds before starting a large project.
+These bonds guarantee that you perform the work as contracted.
+If your credit is above 700, these are relatively easy to get for jobs under $400,000.
 The cost is 3% of the contract price.

-PRO TIP: Always add the cost of any bond to your original bid, it is an overhead cost like any other.
-Remember that if the original bid specs did not mention a bond and now the owner is requesting it make sure that they are aware that there will be an additional cost.
+Always add the cost of any bond to your original bid; it is an overhead cost like any other.
+Remember that if the original bid specs did not mention a bond and now the owner is requesting it make sure they know there will be an additional cost.